MEwers96/ReviveTheCulling/readme.md

 ## How to Run

-hosts file needs to edited:
+hosts file needs to be edited:
 - `hosts` (C:\Windows\System32\drivers\etc) file configured to redirect domains to `127.0.0.1`, including: